-Instead of a ball, we used nine cylinders of equal external radius, with holes of different radius drilled symmetrically through the ax of each cylinder.
+Instead of a ball, we used nine cylinders of equal external radius, with holes of different radius drilled symmetrically through the axis of each cylinder.
 Since the fixed locations of touch sensors determined the scope of motion, instead of various locations on the fixed board that Galileo used as his initial states, we varied the angle of the inclined plane.
 Altogether we used five angles.

-We followed experiment design and experimentation strategies presented in earlier work on automation of scientific discovery, such as Langley, Simon, Bradshaw, Zytkow1(987), Kulkarni and Simon (1987), Nordhausen and Langley (1993), Rajamoney (1993) and Zytkow (1996).
+Experiment design and experimentation strategies have been the focus of earlier work on automation of scientific discovery, such as Langley, Simon, Bradshaw and Zytkow (1987), Kulkarni and Simon (1987), Nordhausen and Langley (1993), Rajamoney (1993) and Zytkow (1996).